LinkedIn Guides

 Image and video posts are leading the way, while text-only posts need to be sharp to capture attention.

-Maja Voje analysed 400+ viral LinkedIn posts and found that the best content mix that works on LinkedIn includes:
+Maja Voje analyzed 400+ viral LinkedIn posts and found that the best content mix that works on LinkedIn includes:

 • Single image (62.7%)